0x0v1/MVT-Android-Heuristics/batteryusage/README.md

     9,0,i,uid,1000,com.samsung.android.app.dressroom
     ```
   - **Purpose:**
-    They map a UID (User ID) to a package name, enabling the script to link battery usage entries (from UID-based lines) with the correct app.
+    These lines map a UID (User ID) to a package name, enabling the script to link battery usage entries (from UID-based lines) with the correct app.

 - **PWI Lines:**
   - **Format:**